Puzhu

-Principal photography began on 17 August 2021 at Ernakulam, Kerala.
+Principal photography began on 17 August 2021 in Ernakulam, Kerala.
 The film was scheduled to release in theatres in the first half of 2022.
-Later, it was announced that the film would be skipping a theatrical release and decided for a direct-to-streaming release on SonyLIV.
-It was premiered on SonyLIV on 12 May 2022 in Malayalam, Hindi, Kannada, Tamil and Telugu languages.
-The film received positive reviews from critics, with special praise for Mammootty's performance.
+Later, it was released on streaming on SonyLIV.
+It premiered on 12 May 2022.
+The film received mixed reviews from critics, with praise for Mammootty's performance but criticized its story, writing, concept and screenplay.

 Plot

-Kuttan is a high ranking IPS officer and a widower who belongs to a Brahmin community and stays in a luxury apartment along with his son, Kichu.
-His overprotective nature and authoritative methods suffocate Kichu, who wishes his father to die.
-Kuttan starts to feel that someone is trying to kill him and is suspicious of everyone.
+Kuttan is a high-ranking IPS officer and a widower who belongs to a Brahmin community and stays in a luxury flat along with his son, Kichu.
+Kuttan is an irritable, provokable and hot tempered man who completely avoids someone whose behaviour is annoying, irritating or provocative to him especially when it comes to some young women and he does not give a thought or consideration about what other people think.
+He is somewhat a complete introvert who has only a small circle of close friends and acquaintances and does not like to socialize too much.
+His somewhat overprotective nature and authoritative methods suffocate Kichu, who wishes his father to die.
+Kuttan starts to feel that someone is trying to kill him and is suspicious of everyone around him except his friends and close ones whom he trusts.
 His paranoia is accentuated when his younger sister, Bharati, comes to stay in a nearby flat along with her theatre artist husband, Kuttappan.
 Kuttan shares a problematic relationship with Bharati, as she had eloped with Kuttappan, who is from an oppressed caste.
-Kuttan's hatred and bigotry results in him unleashing his rage and losing his sanity.
+Kuttan's hatred and bigotry result in him unleashing his rage and losing his sanity.